Skip to content

 By Canada and Alaska specialist Jon

 Sheer, snow-capped mountains leading down to glacier-strewn waters teeming with whales.
 A night sky alive with the many-hued dancing waves of the northern lights.
 Bears lumbering through the forest and along the shoreline in search of their next meal.
 There’s so much to see on a trip that combines Canada and Alaska, especially if you’re eager to get off the beaten track.
-That’s why it’s a pairing I love to recommend to seasoned travellers, or those who’ve been to either destination before and would like to experience something different on their next trip there.
+That’s why it’s a pairing I love to recommend to seasoned travelers, or those who’ve been to either destination before and would like to experience something different on their next trip there.

 Why combine Canada & Alaska?

-The fact that the destinations share a border makes western Canada and Alaska a natural pairing for travellers.
+The fact that the destinations share a border makes western Canada and Alaska a natural pairing for travelers.
 Their proximity means the two have plenty in common — including immense tracts of pristine wilderness, abundant wildlife, and shared gold-rush history — but each adds something distinct to your trip.

 In Canada, cosmopolitan cities like Vancouver sit within easy reach of forested hiking trails and sandy beaches.
 Meanwhile, with national parks larger than some European countries, the vast expanse of Alaska just blows you away.